arduino/docs-content/content/hardware/04.pro/carriers/portenta-max-carrier/tutorials/x8-getting-started/content.md

 [Audio connections on the Portenta Max Carrier](assets/audio-interface-max-carrier.svg)

 To use this feature with Linux, you could use something like the [alsa-lib](https://github.com/alsa-project/alsa-lib).
-You can run it with something like this line:
+You can run it with this command:
 ```python
 apk update && apk add alsa-utils alsa-utils-doc alsa-lib alsaconf alsa-ucm-conf && speaker-test -t sine -f 440 -c 2 -r 48000 -D hw:0,0
 ```